NCAR/CUPiD/README.md

 ### CUPiD Options

-Most of CUPiD's configuration is done via the `config.yml` file, but there are a few command line options as well.
+Most of CUPiD's configuration is done via the `config.yml` file, but there are a few command line options as well:

 ```bash
 (cupid-dev) $ cupid-run -h